Want to play PC VR content on your Oculus Quest or Oculus Quest 2? Here’s everything you need and how to do it.

 The specification requirements will change depending on the game as well — some PC VR games require beefier specs than others — so be sure to check game requirements too.

 For Oculus Link, you’ll need a USB-C cable to connect your Quest to your computer.
+Air Link and Virtual Desktop are wireless (and therefore potentially less reliable) solutions, so no cable is needed.

 The USB-C to C cord that comes included with the original Oculus Quest will work with Link (for either headset).
 If your computer has a USB-C port, then you can plug it directly into that.
-If not, you’ll need to be a USB-C to A adapter — just make sure it’s from a reliable brand, as we’ve found that Oculus Link can act a bit funny when you’re using less reliable equipment.
+If not, you’ll need a USB-C to A adapter — just make sure it’s from a reliable brand, as we’ve found that Oculus Link can act a bit funny when you’re using less reliable equipment.

 The Oculus Quest 2 does not come with a cable that’s long enough for use with Oculus Link, so you’ll need to buy one yourself.
-Facebook sell an official cable for $79 that is a thin, flexible 5m optical cable.
+Facebook sells an official cable for $79 that is a thin, flexible 5m optical cable.
 While on the pricier side, you’ll be guaranteed reliability with the official cord.

 Alternatively, any USB C to C cable that meets at least USB 2.0 specification should work (or you could use a USB-A to C with an A to C adapter, both of which need to be at least USB 2.0).
 The cable should be at least 3 meters minimum, ideally 5 if you want a maximum range of movement.